 Today, many of them keep in touch with me.
 They’ve become my best friends and I still visit them every Christmas or Eid al-Fitr.
 Their hugs warm my heart and I love to listen to their naive stories.
 Seeing our impact has given me the strength to continue doing this in the future.
 Maybe I can’t change the world, but I can change Patricia’s world and other kids too – one step at a time.

+Hey!
+It’s a lovely response to write about.
+The concluding statement about how you kept contact with them keeps your tone empathetic throughout the essay.
+You’re just a little bit above the word limit, so just remember to check and cut it before submitting.
+Don’t worry!
+You can just keep your sentences as concise as possible, and include more of the goal or action you did and less of the context of the story.

+I feel like you can change the introduction a bit.
+Your starting statement is good, but in terms of the story you’re using, I think you can paraphrase it to sound stronger.
+I added the comments so you can see where to improve.